maxsdw/vRap-js/README.md

 Having the "id" as part of the URL for PUT and DELETE methods is considered a good practice, but if you require to pass the "id" as a parameter inside payload instead of having it in the URL, set the "forceParamId" option as "true" when defining the model:

+        vRap.Actions.define( 'DemoApp.models.Users', (function() {
-        vRap.Actions.define('DemoApp.models.Users', {
+                return {
                         extend: 'Base.primitives.Model',
+                        config: {
                                 url: 'api/users',
-                forceParamId: true,
+                                forceParamId: true
-                publicMethods: {
+                        },
                         init: function() {
                         }
-                }
-        });
+                };
+        })(), {} );

+When creating, updating or deleting records, is not necessary to modify directly the model data object; it will be automatically updated when the CRUD method finishes its execution.

-If you need to specify a different URL per action, vRap includes an option to do that with a bit of effort:
+If you need to specify a different URL and METHOD per action, vRap includes an option to do that with no effort:

+        vRap.Actions.define( 'DemoApp.models.Users', (function() {
-        vRap.Actions.define('DemoApp.models.Users', {
+                return {
                         extend: 'Base.primitives.Model',
+                        config:{
+                                forceParamId: true,
                                 api: {
-                        create: 'api/create_user',
+                                        create: { url: 'api/create_user', method: 'POST' },
-                        read: 'api/get_users',
+                                        read: { url: 'api/get_users', method: 'GET' },
-                        update: 'api/update_user',
+                                        update: { url: 'api/update_user', method: 'POST' },
-                        delete: 'api/delete_user'
+                                        delete: { url: 'api/delete_user', method: 'POST' }
+                                }
                         },
-                publicMethods: {
                         init: function() {
                         }
                 }
-        });
+        })(), {} );

-        var usersModel = vRap.Actions.create( 'DemoApp.models.Users', 'usersModel', { } );
+        var usersModel = vRap.Actions.create( 'DemoApp.models.Users', 'models.users', {} );

         usersModel.getData(); // Will perform a GET request to "api/get_users"

-You can also define functions for "success" or "error" events when sending or retrieving data from the server:
+CRUD methods are deferred objects, so you can define functions for "success" or "error" events when sending or retrieving data from the server:

-        usersModel.getData({
+        $.when( usersModel.getData() )
+                .done(function( data, textStatus, jqXHR ) {
+                        ...
+                })
+                .fail(function( jqXHR, textStatus, errorThrown ) {
+                        ...
+                })

+        $.when( usersModel.sendRecord( { 'id': '534536', 'alias': 'alexrules' } ) )
+                .done(function( data, textStatus, jqXHR ) {
+                        ...
+                })
-                success: function( response ) {
+                .fail(function( jqXHR, textStatus, errorThrown ) {
-                        console.log( response );
+                        ...
+                })

+You can also use models without a CRUD schema; suppose you want to create a model to deal with profile data from current loged user, like this:

+        vRap.Actions.define( 'DemoApp.models.ActiveUser', (function() {
+                return {
+                        extend: 'Base.primitives.Model',
+                        config: {
+                                url: 'api/active_user'
                         },
-                error: function( response ) {
-                        console.log( response );
+                        init: function() {
                         }
+                }
+        })(), {} );

+        var activeUser = vRap.Actions.create( 'DemoApp.models.ActiveUser', 'models.activeUser', {} );

+        activeUser.getData();

+**getData()** Will perform a GET request to "api/active_user", with the following response object:

+        {
+                'name': 'Maufracio Santrain',
+                'email: 'maufracio@vrap.com',
+                'birth_data: '11-25-1984',
+                'phone': '5632-3242-1123',
+                'location': 'fraciosland'
+        }

+Let's imagine we already have a view connected to this model, with a form that allows the user to modify any of those fields, once the information in the form is updated, the new data must be sent to the server, we have two options in this scenario:

+#### Send the complete data object

+Send to the server the complete data object, including all modified fields; unlike in CRUD schema, in this case you should first perform all necessary adjustments directly to the model data, like this:

+        activeUser.properties.data.email = 'mausantrain@vrap.com';
+        activeUser.properties.data.location = 'guayabaland';

+Then just run **sendData()** method, with no arguments.

+        activeUser.sendData();

+#### Send modified fields only

+Send to the server the fields that were modified by the user and nothing else, in this case please abstain from modifying the model data directly, instead just run this, and vRap will deal with all model data updates:

+        activeUser.sendData({
+                'email': 'mausantrain@vrap.com';
+                'location': 'guayabaland'
         });

-        usersModel.sendRecord({
-                'id': '534536',
-                'alias': 'alexrules'
+In both options explained above, the system will perform a POST request to "api/active_user", by default vRap send the data as form data, but you can force the model to send it as a JSON string, by setting to TRUE "sendJSON" parameter:

+        vRap.Actions.define( 'DemoApp.models.ActiveUser', (function() {
+                return {
+                        extend: 'Base.primitives.Model',
-        }, {
+                        config: {
-                success: function( response ) {
-                        console.log( response );
+                                url: 'api/active_user',
+                                sendJSON: true
                         },
-                error: function( response ) {
-                        console.log( response );
+                        init: function() {
                         }
-        });
+                }
+        })(), {} );

+Finally, in models you are able to setup jQuery.ajax() extra settings, use "ajaxConf" to properly configure your call. "method" setting inside "ajaxConf" will be ignored, if you want to change the default method for "sendData()", please use the property "sendMethod".

+        vRap.Actions.define( 'DemoApp.models.ActiveUser', (function() {
+                return {
+                        extend: 'Base.primitives.Model',
+                        config: {
+                                url: 'api/active_user',
+                                sendMethod: 'POST',
+                                ajaxConf: {
+                                        dataType: 'xml',
+                                        contentType: 'application/x-www-form-urlencoded; charset=UTF-8'
+                                }
+                        },
+                        init: function() {
+                        }
+                }
+        })(), {} );

+*Note:* You can perform CRUD and sendData operations with local data as well, in that case any AJAX call will be executed, but the model data will be updated.

 ### Defining a view

 The view is the visible part of the application, it involves all the user interface components necessary to interact with the data and complete a particular task.

-In the last step we created a model for registered users, so now, if we want to do something with that information, we need to display it in some way, fo example inside a table, maybe we also need to let the user to create new records by clicking a button, for all that we need to create a view:
+In the last step we created a model for registered users, now if we want to do something with that information, we need to display it in some way, fo example inside a table, maybe we also need to let the user to create new records by clicking a button, for all that we need to create a view:

+        vRap.Actions.define( 'DemoApp.views.DataGrid', (function() {
-        vRap.Actions.define('DemoApp.views.DataGrid', {
+                return {
                         extend: 'Base.primitives.View',
-                domEl: $('#usersModule'),
-                publicMethods: {
-                        init: function( callback ) {
+                        init: function() {
-                                console.log( this.model.data ); // Prints the data object from the associated model
+                                console.log( this.linked.model.properties.data ); // Prints the data object from the associated model
                         },
                         refresh: function() {
                         }
-                }
+                };
+        })(), {} );

+        vRap.Actions.create( 'DemoApp.views.DataGrid', 'views.usersGrid', {
+                model: 'models.users', // The model must be instantiated before using it in a view
+                domEl: $('#usersModule')
         });

-        vRap.Actions.create( 'DemoApp.views.DataGrid', 'dataGrid', {
-                model: 'usersModel' // The model must be instantiated before using it in a view });

-You should set a DOM element as the view wrapper, so all the event handlers will be attached only to elements inside that specific node, it also works as the reference to start rendering your widget.
-To define the view wrapper use the "domEl" property as showed above; if nothing is defined, this property will be set to "$('body')" by default.
+You can set a DOM element as the view wrapper, so all the event handlers will be attached only to elements inside that specific node, it also works as the reference to start rendering your widget.
+To define the view wrapper use the "domEl" property as showed above (domEl selector must be different for each view); this property is optional, if you don't specify a "domEl", vRap will automatically create it inside the document body, however, you can specify a different insertion node, using the "insertTo" property, like this:

+        vRap.Actions.create( 'DemoApp.views.DataGrid', 'views.usersGrid', {
+                model: 'models.users', // The model must be instantiated before using it in a view
+                insertTo: $('#widgetsWrapper')
+        });

+It also possible to set one or more css clasess to attach to the object's domEl, by using the "style" property like this:

+        vRap.Actions.create( 'DemoApp.views.DataGrid', 'views.usersGrid', {
+                model: 'models.users', // The model must be instantiated before using it in a view
+                insertTo: $('#widgetsWrapper'),
+                style: 'grid-border'
+        });

 In order to create an event handler for a specific user interaction, vRap provides a way to do it easily using the "events" property, like this:

+        vRap.Actions.define( 'DemoApp.views.DataGrid', (function() {
-        vRap.Actions.define('DemoApp.views.DataGrid', {
+                return {
                         extend: 'Base.primitives.View',
-                domEl: $('#usersModule'),
+                        config: {
                                 events: {
-                        'click button#createUser': 'addUser'
+                                        'click button#add': 'addRecord'
+                                }
                         },
-                publicMethods: {
                         init: function( callback ) {
                                 ...
                         },
-                        addUser: function( event ) {
+                        addRecord: function( event ) {
                                 ...
                         },
                         refresh: function() {
                         }
-                }
-        });
+                };
+        })(), {} );

-What we are telling to the system here is that every time the user clicks on a button with an id equal to "createUser", it must run the "addUser" method.
+What we are telling to the system here is that every time the user clicks on a button with an id equal to "add", it must run the "addRecord" method.

 Also notice that a method named as **"refresh"** must be defined whenever you create a view, this method will be fired every time the associated model is modified.
 This is very useful if we want to automatically refresh the view on data changes (data-binding).
+To ensure **"refresh"** method runs, you must introduce all data changes using the default model actions. **refresh** method receives the updated data object as an argument:

+* getData()
+* sendData()
+* sendRecord()
+* deleteRecord()

 In the next example we'll render a table using the data in the model previously defined.
 This is how the **"index.html"** file should look like: